ThomasMertes/seed7/src/read_me.txt

   USE_WINMAIN: Defined if the main function is named WinMain.

+  USE_DO_EXIT: TRUE if the main function must be terminated
+               with doExit().

   SEARCH_PATH_DELIMITER: The paths in the PATH environment
                          variable are separated with this
                          character.
 Linux/Unix/BSD use ':' and